Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Design of artificial diffusion at low Mach number

 We have shown that, unsurprisingly, neither the convective scheme $\uuline{A}^c$ nor the acoustic scheme $\uuline{A}^a$ completely fulfil the requirements for a mixed convective-acoustic scheme.
 However, the pressure limit equation (\ref{eq:pressure_cvar_adiff}) with $\uuline{A}^a$ and the velocity limit equation (\ref{eq:velocity_avar_cdiff}) with $\uuline{A}^c$ both retain the relevant terms in $\mathcal{L}$, even if some diffusion terms vanish.
 This suggests we can form a scheme for mixed flow by combining the acoustic pressure diffusion $A^a_{11}$, $A^a_{12}$ and the convective velocity diffusion $A^c_{21}$, $A^c_{22}$:

 which we call the mixed scheme.
-We shall see during the discrete analysis in section \ref{sec:discrete} that most modern schemes use this scaling, although to the authors knowledge the only studies which explicitly identify the use of acoustic scaling on the pressure equation and convective scaling on the velocity equation are those of Venkateswaran and co-workers \cite{venkateswaran_efficiency_2000,venkateswaran_artficial_2003,potsdam_unsteady_2007,sachdev_improved_2012}.
+We shall see during the discrete analysis in section \ref{sec:discrete} that most modern schemes use this scaling, although to the authors' knowledge the only studies which explicitly identify the use of acoustic scaling on the pressure equation and convective scaling on the velocity equation are those of Venkateswaran and co-workers \cite{venkateswaran_efficiency_2000,venkateswaran_artficial_2003,potsdam_unsteady_2007,sachdev_improved_2012}.
+The limit equations for the mixed diffusion scaling with convective flow variations are: